-The mechanisms of injury discussed immune effects, specifically those centred around neurological pathways, such as pro-inflammatory responses mediated by cytokines from mast cells in the brain and elsewhere.
+The mechanisms of injury involved immune effects, specifically those centred around neurological pathways such as pro-inflammatory responses mediated by cytokines from mast cells in the brain and elsewhere.

 Shoemaker, R.C., & House, D.E.
 (2006).
 Sick building syndrome (SBS) and exposure to water-damaged buildings: time series study, clinical trial and mechanisms.
 Neurotoxicology and teratology, 28(5), 573-88.

-Dr Shoemaker’s landmark study of CIRS-WDB, then called Sick Building Syndrome, took 26 patients with visible evidence of water damage and/or amplified fungal growth in their homes.
+Dr Shoemaker’s landmark study of CIRS, then called Sick Building Syndrome, examined 26 patients with visible evidence of water damage and/or amplified fungal growth in their homes.
 The researchers compared diagnostic markers (symptom clusters, MMP-9, VCS, VEGF, MSH, IgE) against normal values.
-A subset of those patients (14) were included in a double-blind, placebo-controlled clinical trial that used the intervention of cholestyramine, which improved symptoms and visual-contrast sensitivity in those receiving the active intervention but not the placebo.
+A subset of those patients (14) were included in a double-blind, placebo-controlled clinical trial that used the intervention of cholestyramine (CSM), which improved symptoms and visual-contrast sensitivity in those receiving the active intervention but not the placebo.

 “These results supported the confirmatory hypotheses, thereby supporting the general hypothesis that [Sick Building Syndrome] is associated with exposure to [Water-Damaged Buildings].”

 However, treatment did not lead to complete recovery:

 “CSM markedly increases the elimination rate of a variety of biotoxins, but does not directly dampen the pro-inflammatory cytokine cascade initiated by exposure.”